-System connected to two reservoirs with different chemical potential
+System connected to two reservoirs with different chemical potential scattering problem for a potential wall (x=0 to a) can be solved analytically.

 - 1. The left and right reservoirs are infinitely large and in thermo-equilibrium with different chemical potential. - 2.
 They are connected via a small central region. - 3.
 The total system may be in a non-equilibrium steady state that electrons flow steadily from the left to right.